 History

 Since those humble beginnings, the School has expanded in good times and contracted in times of depression or administrative uncertainty.
 Of the 22 Principals, some have guided the School’s destiny for many years (W S Moore, 24 years, W P Nicholls, 41, and W R Ray, 26) while others have been in charge for as little as three months.
-Through it all, on three different sites, Pulteney has prospered and earned its place among the schools of South Australia.
+Through it all, on three different sites, Pulteney has prospered and earned its place among the top schools of South Australia.

 Explore Pulteney's diverse history